hangyav/biadapt/README.md

 ### Classification

-As the classifier to perform BLI we used the method introduced by [Heyman et al., 2017](http://liir.cs.kuleuven.be/software_pages/bilingual_classifier_eacl.php).
+As the classifier to perform BLI we used the method introduced by [(Heyman et al., 2017)](http://liir.cs.kuleuven.be/software_pages/bilingual_classifier_eacl.php).

 #### Requirements

 * A different environment is needed due to the use of Python 2.7 in the original code of the classifier
+* An easy way to deal with different environments is [Conda](https://conda.io)
 * dependencies in BLI_classifier/requirements.txt

 ```sh